alex-bagnoud/OTU-table-to-bubble-plot/README.md

     bubble.
 -   You can choose between different palettes from 'ColorBrewer2', as shown here: ![](pictures/color_brewer2_palettes.png)
--   It could be that ther are not enough colours in this different sets to cover all the categories to display.
+-   It could be that there are not enough colours in this different sets to cover all the categories to display.
 In this case, some of them will appear transparent in the plot.
 To fix this, you can
     alternatively: